Can an Employment Contract Supersede Law

 Can an Employment Contract Supersede Law?

-But what happens when you spot clauses that feel off—ones that seem to undermine your legal rights?
+But what happens when you spot clauses that seem to undermine your legal rights?
 The employer might say, “It’s standard; the contract is final.”
 But can an employment contract supersede the law by offering below the standards laid out in legislation?
 In Ontario, the answer is clear: no.

 If the terms of a written employment contract attempt to diminish your rights as set out by provincial laws, those terms are invalid.
 Yet, understanding where the law ends and your contract begins can be murky.